-Dozens of high profile clients have come to rely on Louie's expertise on membership and trade association government affairs, agriculture, moderate politics, and other issues.
-Louie currently works for a national hunting and wildlife conservation association, one of the largest state nursery associations in the US, and southern cities on infrastructure programs.
-In addition, he leads the firm’s efforts for America's most respected health care and pharmaceutical company on health policy, and works as the Washington representative for the prearranged ground transportation industry's trade association.
-This is in addition to current efforts for local economic development for a medium sized Southern city, DC advocacy for two comprehensive not for profit regional health care systems, and work for the preeminent trade association representing the U. S. business travel industry.
-He also manages the firm’s efforts on behalf of our motorsports client who owns 12 of the major NASCAR venues.
+Dozens of high profile clients have come to rely on Louie’s expertise on membership and trade association government affairs, agriculture, and moderate politics.
+Since Cornerstone’s founding, Louie has led the firm’s work on behalf of a national hunting and wildlife conservation association.
+He also leads the firm’s work for the largest state winegrape grower association in the United States, as well as a trade association representing 95 percent of the nation’s egg producers and processors.
+In addition, he leads the firm’s efforts for America’s most respected health care and pharmaceutical company on health policy, and works as the Washington representative for the prearranged ground transportation industry’s trade association.
+This is in addition to current efforts for local economic development for a medium sized Southern city, federal advocacy for two comprehensive not for profit regional health care systems, and work for the preeminent trade association representing the U. S. business travel industry.
+He also manages the firm’s efforts on behalf of our motorsports client who owns 13 of the major NASCAR venues.

 Prior to his work at Cornerstone, Louie served as Vice President at a large government relations firm in Washington, D.C.
 There, he worked for the firm’s oldest client, for whom he helped secure federal research funding at NIH, a marketing order to reduce historical crop surpluses, and procurement of the client’s products in USDA feeding programs.
 He also represented a large fresh fruit and vegetable distribution network, a chemical industry trade association, a major U.S. auto manufacturer along with a number of hospitals and colleges.